Updated July 22, 2020

 More information about the customer choice initiative, including how to make an informed choice about which price structure is right for you, will be made available over the coming months.

 Steps have been taken to provide relief for customers and industry during the COVID-19 pandemic and we will continue to monitor the situation.

 What is the COVID-19 Energy Assistance Program (CEAP)?

 The Government of Ontario is providing $9 million to support residential customers who are struggling to pay their energy bills as a result of COVID-19.
-Utilities and unit sub-meter providers will begin accepting applications for CEAP on July 13, 2020.
+Utilities and unit sub-meter providers began accepting applications for CEAP on July 13, 2020.
 Find out more information about eligibility and how to apply.
-The OEB’s ban on winter disconnection protects residential and small business customers from disconnection for non-payment of energy bills until July 31, 2020.
+The OEB’s ban on winter disconnection protected residential and small business customers from disconnection for non-payment of energy bills until July 31, 2020.